dascritch/cpu-audio/INSTALL.md

 Encapsulate your usual `<audio control>` with `<cpu-audio>`.

-The bare minimal call code :
+The bare minimal code for invoking :

 ```html
 <cpu-audio>